New Army: Wuwei Corps

-The 5 divisions were to have 8 ying (battalions) 5 of infantry and 1 each of cavalry, artillery and engineers each division was to also have a training battalion attached with each battalion having 4 companies of 250 (old-style formations had their Ying at 500 nominally in practice around 300) again the aims were not met and only the Centre and Right divisions actually conformed to the new organisation.
-Ronglu also obtained large amounts of funds some 400,000 taels from the Hubu for his force of 10,000 (on paper) simultaneously the Banner army at least 200,000 and potentially up to 350,000 strong had less than 5 million taels and many officers were transferred from across the empire to this army at Ronglu's request.
+The 5 divisions were to have 8 ying (battalions): 5 of infantry, and 1 each of cavalry, artillery, and engineers.
+Each division was to also have a training battalion attached with each battalion, having 4 companies of 250 (old-style formations had their Ying at 500 nominally, in practice around 300).
+Again the aims were not met ,and only the Centre and Right divisions actually conformed to the new organisation.
+Ronglu also obtained large amounts of funds, some 400,000 taels, from the Hubu for his force of 10,000 (on paper).
+Simultaneously, the Banner army, which was at least 200,000 and potentially up to 350,000 strong, had less than 5 million taels.
+Many officers were transferred from across the Empire to this army at Ronglu's request.

 Arms importation 1895-1900

 The Qing government recognised the weakness of its domestic armaments industry and sought foreign imports to bridge the gap.
-In 1899 the Imperial Army ordered 460,000 Mauser rifles and 3,000,000 cartridges and by 1900 the Qing had imported some 207 machine guns, 71 fortress guns and 123 field guns with another 200 Krupp mountain guns being ordered.
+In 1899, the Imperial Army ordered 460,000 Mauser rifles and 3,000,000 cartridges, and, by 1900, the Qing had imported some 207 machine guns, 71 fortress guns and 123 field guns with another 200 Krupp mountain guns being ordered.

 1901-1903

 Command and education

-Zhang Zhidong and Liu Kunyi jointly proposed the formation of an Imperial General Staff modelled on the Japanese equvalent and that the chief of the General Staff be a compotent professional soldier not just a Noble or Imperial Clansmen this could have centralised military forces and allowed for a standardisation of training, pay and equipment and become an engine of reform however the Throne did not approve it until 1909.
-Though the 2 officials did get the Throne to abolish the military exam in 1901 replacing it with direct application to provincial armies by the 2nd and 3rd rank and to await enrollment in military schools in the expectation of their establishment, to obtain a steady and large flow of trained officers an edict mandated all provinces to open military academies and those with academies (Yuan, Zhang and Liu) were to create a national regulation regarding military education.
-In 1902 even bannermen were obligated to attend the Military schools though the Imperial Guardsmen were still tested in their proficiency with the bow.
+Zhang Zhidong and Liu Kunyi jointly proposed the formation of an Imperial General Staff, modelled on the Japanese equivalent, and that the chief of the General Staff be a competent professional soldier, not just a noble or imperial clansmen.
+This could have centralised military forces and allowed for a standardisation of training, pay, and equipment and become an engine of reform.
+However, the Throne did not approve it until 1909.
+The 2 officials did get the Throne to abolish the military exam in 1901, replacing it with direct application to provincial armies by the 2nd and 3rd rank and to await enrollment in military schools in the expectation of their establishment.
+To obtain a steady and large flow of trained officers, an edict mandated all provinces to open military academies and those with academies (Yuan, Zhang and Liu) were to create a national regulation regarding military education.
+In 1902, even bannermen were obligated to attend the military schools, though the Imperial Guardsmen were still tested in their proficiency with the bow.